iamshadmirza/TheNextBigWriter/js/all-the-ways-to-color-your-text-in-css/all-the-ways-to-color-your-text-in-css.md

-Color property in css is a very common property.
-It is used whenever there is a need to provide different color to Text.
-There are many ways to provide values to this property.
+Color property in CSS is a very common one.
+It is used whenever there is a need to provide different colors to Text.
+There are many ways to provide value to this property.
 Let's have a look into all those ways.

 #### 1. Color Names